ssanjanasomavara-wq/sanjanaaa/prototype/README.md

 Recent tweaks: increased icon stroke weight and label contrast for improved readability on small screens.

 Debug panel: you can enable an on-screen debug log by opening the prototype with `?debug=1` (e.g., `prototype/find-the-calm.html?debug=1`) or by toggling the **Debug** button in the header.
 The panel shows timestamps, taps, long-presses, solo/unsolo, and haptic calls; it has Clear and Close controls.
 You can also press **Ctrl/Cmd + D** to quickly toggle the panel.
 The panel state persists in the browser.

+Per-layer controls: this branch introduces per-layer volume sliders, Mute and Solo buttons, and a Master volume control in the header.
+Sliders control the track gain directly; Mute sets gain to 0 and Solo isolates a single track (others fade).
+See `prototype/assets/README.md` for where to add recorded audio assets (when available).